Robin Fox (anthropologist): Life and work

-Fox had published "Sibling incest" in the British Journal of Sociology (1962), in which he revived the neglected theories of Edward Westermarck, coining the term "Westermarck Effect".
+Fox had published a paper, "Sibling incest", in the British Journal of Sociology (1962), in which he revived the neglected theories of Edward Westermarck, coining the term "Westermarck effect".
 Under the influence of such figures as John Bowlby, David Attenborough (who was his student for a while), Robert Ardrey, Niko Tinbergen, Desmond Morris, Michael Chance and Lionel Tiger, he became interested in ethology.
 He gave the first primate behaviour and human evolution lectures in the department, co-teaching with the primatological anatomist John Napier from the Royal Free Hospital School of Medicine.
 He and Tiger wrote a paper on "The Zoological Perspective in Social Science" (1966).
 He added to it with his Malinowski Memorial Lecture of 1967 on "Aspects of Hominid Behavioral Evolution."

 Rutgers University offered him a chair of anthropology in 1967, and the chance to start a new department, including Tiger.
-In 2009 its two-degree programs, evolutionary anthropology and cultural anthropology, were ranked in the top ten in the country.
 He and Tiger completed their joint work, The Imperial Animal, in 1970, a book that contributed to nature/nurture debate of the next few decades.
 He spent an academic year at Stanford University School of Medicine (Department of Psychiatry) as an NIMH fellow, studying behavioural biology and the brain with David Hamburg and Karl Pribram.

-In 1972, the Harry Frank Guggenheim Foundation, through its president Mason Gross, ex-president of Rutgers, made Tiger and Fox joint Research Directors and started a program of support for work particularly on violence and dominance.
-The list of their grantees is a Who's Who in the early development of bio-social science and of what came to be known as sociobiology.
-They worked for twelve years with the Foundation, and during that time he did original research with Dieter Steklis among macaque monkeys on an island off Bermuda and vervet monkeys on St. Kitts.
+In 1972, the Harry Frank Guggenheim Foundation, through its president Mason Gross, ex-president of Rutgers, made Tiger and Fox joint research directors and started a program of support for work particularly on violence and dominance.
+They worked for twelve years with the Foundation, and during that time Fox did research with Dieter Steklis among macaque monkeys on an island off Bermuda and vervet monkeys on St. Kitts.
 He produced several books including Encounter with Anthropology (1973) Biosocial Anthropology (editor and contributor, 1975), The Red Lamp of Incest (1980) and Neonate Cognition (1984, edited with Jacques Mehler of CNRS, Paris).